 This park is home to three large sculptures that represent the wide variety of cultures in St. Paul.
 It is on the north end of the Smith Avenue Bridge.
 If you head south across the bridge, you will end up at Capitol View Park with breathtaking views of St. Paul.

-Located in the heart of the historic Rondo Neighborhood, Western Sculpture Park hosts 15 sculptures to explore and enjoy.
+Located in the heart of the historic Rondo Neighborhood, Western Sculpture Park hosts 15 quirky sculptures to explore.
+Easy to walk through and enjoy at a leisurely pace.

 Where can you get wild animals, beautifully sculpted gardens, and art pieces all on top of a hill?
 On the High Point at the Minnesota Landscape Arboretum.
-A visit to the arboretum is worth your time and cash.
+A visit to the arboretum is worth your time and cash ($15/adults, kids free).
 There is so much to do and see.

 Minnesota Sculpture Parks Worth the Road Trip